klerk-framework/website/docs/building-config/context.md

 The most important piece in a context is `actor`, which specifies on whose behalf the interaction occurs (usually a logged-in user).

-The context will be supplied in the parameters in many of the functions you will provide in the configuration.
+The context will be included in the parameters in many of the functions you provide to Clerk.
 As an example, to declare a rule that generals can read classified reports, you will create a function that looks something like this: